Dr Priscilla Mensah

 Position: nGAP Manager

-Ronica is an accomplished scientist and IT professional with over a decade of expertise in the tertiary sector.
-Her dual qualifications in Chemistry (PhD, UCT, 2012) and Information Systems Management (BCom Honours, UCT, 2021) have been honed across prominent South African institutions namely the University of the Free State, the University of Cape Town and the University of the Western Cape.
+Ronica is an accomplished scientist with over a decade of expertise in the tertiary sector.
+Her dual qualifications in Chemistry (PhD, UCT, 2012) and Information Systems Management (BCom Honours, UCT, 2021) have been honed across prominent South African institutions.

 A champion of research efficiency, Dr Ramsout leverages technology to streamline processes and empower knowledge sharing.
-Her diverse skillset encompasses systems thinking, research methodology, data analysis, scientific writing and project management - making her a driving force in fostering collaboration within the scientific community.
+Her diverse skillset encompasses systems thinking, research methodology, data analysis, scientific writing and project management.

 Michelle Barnett

 Michelle has been assisting the Office of Research Development in an administrative role since early 2020.
-Her main role is to assist with the implementation of an online ethics system to streamline and facilitate the research ethics process from initial application to study closure, although she is involved in other facets of the ethics process.
+Her main role is to assist with MEOS, the Mandela online ethics system, which is designed to streamline and facilitate the research ethics process from initial application to study closure.